RishikeshBavireddy/SPICE/README.md

 # Ngspice Tutorial: DC Operating Point & DC Sweep Analysis

-This guide introduces **DC operating point analysis** and **DC sweep analysis** in [Ngspice](http://ngspice.sourceforge.net/).

-It is written for beginners: even if you have never used SPICE before, you can follow along by copying the code examples into text files and running them.
+So this repo is where we’re gonna store all the SPICE programs we write and go through in the series of tutorial sessions over the entire course

+---

+## What is SPICE and why learn it?

+SPICE stands for **Simulation Program with Integrated Circuit Emphasis**.
+It’s basically a circuit simulator, instead of implementing circuits with breadboards, wires, and debugging for long hours 😅,instead of solving those big equations from mesh and nodal analysis,you can analyse the circuit on your laptop itsel.

+**Why should you care?**
+- Check if your circuit actually works before building it.
+- Saves time (and components).
+- It’s free, widely used in both academia and industry.
+- Once you know it, you can simulate pretty much any electronic circuit.

+---

+## What we’ll cover here

+In this part (considering what seshadri sir covered till now) , we’ll keep it simple and talk about two basic but important things:

+1. **DC Operating Point Analysis**
+   → Finding the voltages and currents in your circuit at steady state.

+2. **DC Sweep Analysis**
+   → Seeing how your circuit behaves when you change (or sweep) an input, like varying a source voltage.

+We’ll write `.cir` files, run them in Ngspice, and check the outputs.
+Follow along and try to copy-paste the code examples first and then try them out yourself.

 ---

 ## Contents